bmitrauncc/bmitrauncc.github.io/README.md

   - Protection Challenges in Transmission System due to High IBR penetration.
   - High-Power and Flexible Low-Frequency AC Transmission for Renewable Integration.
   - Assessing the gaps related to Hydropower modelling.
-  - **_Technologies used:_** PSCAD, Python, MATLAB/Simulink, OPAL-RT, OpenPDC.
+  - **_Technologies used:_** PSCAD, Python, MATLAB/Simulink, FORTRAN, OPAL-RT, OpenPDC.
 <br><br>

 **Postdoctoral Research Fellow** @ [Idaho National Laboratory](https://inl.gov) _(Mar 2020 - Feb 2022)_ <br>
   - Development of case-studies to assess the energy arbitrage of installation of variable renewable generation resources for farmers that helps them to participate in energy markets [Irrigation Viz](https://irrigationviz.pnnl.gov/).
-  - Lead developer for an opensource tool to estimate turbine efficiency and hydropower potential [HydroGenerate](https://github.com/IdahoLabResearch/HydroGenerate)
+  - Lead developer for an opensource tool to estimate turbine efficiency and hydropower potential [HydroGenerate](https://github.com/IdahoLabResearch/HydroGenerate).
   - Study and quantify reports on the impact on hydropower generating units through participation invariable generation.
     Development of case studies to discuss participation of hydro power plants in flexible operation.
     Prepare a report for DOE to issue future calls for participation from the industry.